Spiffo/web-radio-player-card/README.md

 ## Configuration

-Add the card to your dashboard view via YAML.
+Add the card to your dashboard.
+You can configure it using the visual editor or via YAML.

 ### Options